 Is flexible or part-time working a possibility?

-If you’re disabled or have a health condition like MS or depression, your employer has to make ‘reasonable adjustments’ so that you are not disadvantaged at work.
+If you’re disabled or have a health condition, your employer has to make ‘reasonable adjustments’ so that you’re not disadvantaged at work.

 Weigh up the benefits of carrying on working

 Remember to consider all aspects of work, not just financial ones, when making your decision.